Categories

 Magpupungko Rock Pools aerial view

 My road trip around Siargao continues after that fun spelunking at Tayangban Cave.
-I didn’t bother to change to dry clothes as I know, the hour-long trip to Sta Monica, north of Siargao is enough to air me dry.
+I didn’t bother to change to dry clothes as I knew, the hour-long trip to Sta Monica, north of Siargao is enough to air me dry.
 It was a scenic ride passing by the beaches of San Isidro.
 Our stop was Taktak Falls, the only known waterfalls on the island.
 Then later head south again to cap the afternoon at Magpupungko Rock Pools.

 Echague | Exploring the Madadamian Falls Circuit